🚀 See Middesk in action with an instant, self-guided demo

 Built technology-first, Middesk is the leading business identity verification solution for fintechs and other businesses with complicated use cases.

-Because we use our own data infrastructure, Middesk is able to stay up-to-date with new registered businesses, while legacy providers can take up to a year to include newly formed businesses in their databases.
+Because we use our own data infrastructure, Middesk's Business Verification solution is able to stay up-to-date with new registered businesses, while legacy providers can take up to a year to include newly formed businesses in their databases.
 And you can be sure Middesk will always perform a KYB check.
 Other legacy players in this space default to KYC if a KYB check does not return a result for a business.
 Even worse, they won’t tell you which check they ultimately applied.
 This can lead to false positives when a KYB check should have failed, and potentially open your business up to fraudulent activity or other regulatory issues.

 With Middesk, you can onboard both your business and individual customers with “keyed-in verification.”
 In other words, your customer only provides information in a few fields and Middesk takes it from there.
 This means an easy onboarding experience, and that your customers don’t need to dig up articles of incorporation or other documents they may not have readily at hand.